-Obtaining a house valuation for probate purposes is often not a key priority when coming to terms with losing a loved one and everything else that comes along with that.
+Obtaining a house valuation for probate purposes is often not a key priority when coming to terms with losing a loved one.

 However, a probate valuation of a property and its contents is an important and essential part of beginning the probate process.

 What is probate property and what do you need to know?

 In simple terms, probate is the term used to describe the legal process under which a deceased person’s estate is managed.
 The entire probate process involves more than just the property, meaning selling a probate property can often be challenging, so it’s important to have good advice and support.